josefdeutsch/josefmobile/README.md

-# josephMobile - Digital art is true.
+# JosephMobile - Digital art is true.

 ## Project Overview
 Make Your App Material is the sixth project in Udacity's Android Developer Nanodegree.